Admission Application Process

-All applications are reviewed on a need-blind basis, which means admission decisions are based solely on a student's academic and extra-curricular merits, not on his or her family's financial circumstances.
+All applications are reviewed on a holistic basis, which means admission decisions are based on all available information regarding a student's academic and extra-curricular merits.

 All offers of admission are conditional upon receipt of a final secondary school transcript and any other conditions specified at the time of admission.
 Students who have been admitted to the College are asked to make a $200 deposit.
 This deposit is due no later than May 1 and is non-refundable.
 Students applying for financial aid may defer paying the deposit until financial aid is determined.

 Note: Hiram College recommends that all First-Year Students interested in financial assistance file their FAFSA by February 15th of their senior year of high school.
 Please add Hiram College to your FAFSA by using school code 003049.